Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Spectral diagnostics and characteristic times

-i.e., a $k^4$-weighted energy spectrum.
+when expressed in terms of the integer shell center.
 This $k^4$ weighting accentuates the incipient formation of high-curvature structures (tightly wound tubes and rolled-up sheets), which, as we show below, advances and saturates in wavenumber \emph{before} $\varepsilon(t)$ reaches its maximum.